 Sharing the channels

-Oceanography of the British Columbia Coast by Richard E. Thompson (an excellent book that covers geography of the coast, tides, waves, currents and much more.
-Unfortunately it is out of print, but available used)
+Oceanography of the British Columbia Coast by Richard E. Thompson - an excellent book that covers geography of the coast, tides, waves, currents and much more.
+Now available as a PDF download on our links page (near the bottom of the page).

 National Marine Weather Guide (available as a PDF on our links page) provides a great introduction to weather, and covers topics like wind and current interaction.
 The companion book, British Columbia Regional Guide (also available as a PDF on our links page), introduces pressure slope gradient winds, which have a huge modifying effect on weather systems reaching the coast.
 It goes on to break down weather by specific areas, such as Strait of Georgia and Desolation Sound.